beyond5nines/beyond5nines.github.io/_posts/look-ma-no-servers-part-01.md

 So we wrote a sensor.
 Simple in shape: before each Glue job category runs, a custom Airflow sensor calls `DescribeNetworkInterfaces` filtered by subnet ID, counts ENIs across all states (`in-use` and `available`), and makes a call — launch now, or wait sixty seconds and ask again.
 Max wait: ten minutes, then fail loud.

-That part was a weekend.
-The interesting part — the part that took us three iterations to get right — was the buffer.

 ### Why a Static Buffer Didn't Work